 Date of birth9 August 1990

-Off the pitch, Stuart has completed his pilots licence and regularly works with Red Sky's performance coaching team disucussing the importance of balance , diversity and the importance of having outside interests when it comes to your career.
+Off the pitch, Stuart is the proud owner of a private pilot’s licence.
+He also regularly works with Red Sky's performance coaching team, discussing the importance of diversity, leadership of self and the benefits of having outside interests to run alongside sport.